lucastheis/c2s/README.md

 This package comes with a default model for predicting spikes from calcium traces, but also comes with tools for training and evaluating your own model.

-## Documentation

-If you are a neuroscientist and want to reconstruct spikes from fluorescence/calcium traces or similar signals, please see the main [__documentation__](http://c2s.readthedocs.org/en/latest/).
-If you are a developer and want to use `c2s` in your own Python code, please see the [__API documentation__](http://lucastheis.github.io/c2s/).

 ## Requirements